How to make student jobs look good on your résumé

-Student jobs are a first immersion into the jungle of work.
-You learn very early on how to deal with hierarchy, punctuality, courtesy, reactivity, invoicing, the value of work, contracts and so on.
+Student jobs are the first immersion into the jungle of work.
+You learn very early on how to deal with hierarchy, punctuality, courtesy, reactivity, invoicing, the value of work, contracts, and so on.
 These jobs allow you to discover and learn the codes specific to the world of work.
-The same codes will follow you throughout your working life and they will be the first skills on your CV.
+The same codes will follow you throughout your working life and they will be the first skills on your résumé.
 According to Jacob Leos-Urbel, who co-led research into summer jobs at the University of Stanford, this type of work “encourages the development of noncognitive skills such as good time management, perseverance, and self-confidence”.

-Here is a non-exhaustive list of skills that can be developed through student jobs:
+Here’s a non-exhaustive list of skills that can be developed through student jobs:

-- Reactivity: Due to the nature of these jobs, which are often short term, you must get up to speed very quickly.
+Reactivity: Due to the nature of these jobs, which are often short-term, you must get up to speed very quickly.

 Autonomy: Even if you often have a manager, you’re still expected to be efficient and proactive.

-- Open-mindedness: You’re ready to discover new ways of doing things, new sectors and so on.
+Open-mindedness: You’re ready to discover new ways of doing things, new sectors, and so on.
 Your future colleagues may never have had the same kind of experience!

-- Multitasking: This comes from dealing with a wide variety of situations.
+Multitasking: This comes from dealing with a wide variety of situations.

-- Stress management: Learnt, perhaps, from dealing with the lunch-time rush in a restaurant or a sudden rush of customers into a shop.
+Stress management: Learnt, perhaps, from dealing with the lunch-time rush in a restaurant or a sudden rush of customers into a shop.

 Taking on responsibility: By being in charge of the safety of the set-up of an event, for example, or a group of children on an extracurricular excursion.

 In the eyes of recruiters, working during your studies shows that you are motivated and hard-working.
 This is certainly what Quentin Debavelaere, operations director at Malt and head of recruitment, believes.
-“It is true that applicants who have already had a small job are generally more resourceful, which—at least in start-ups—is always interesting.
+“It’s true that applicants who have already had a small job are generally more resourceful, which—at least in start-ups—is always interesting.
 It shows someone who takes control of their life.
 If there’s a certain consistency or if it’s done with conviction, that’s even better,” he said.

 1. Pick and choose